How To Sanitize Wood For Use In An Enclosure

 Wood sanitation is an absolute necessity for all pieces that are collected from the outdoors for use in a reptile enclosure.
 In sanitizing the wild collected pieces, you are preventing bacteria and parasites from being introduced into your enclosures.
 The method used for sanitation will depend on the size and shape of the wood you need to cleanse.

 The first step in sanitizing any size branch is to remove any leaves that may be present.
-Additionally, you should remove any smaller branches that you do not require, as well as any loose bark.
+Additionally, you should remove any smaller branches that you do not require, as well as any loose bark and debris.

 Smaller branches that can be placed in an oven, and watched, can be cleansed in a few hours.
 Larger branches that require soaking will take a few days to prepare for use.